-- a.
-The policy for operation and governance of the PPP may be amended from time to time by the Senior Vice President and Provost.
-Proposed amendments may also be submitted to the Advisory Council for consideration consistent with the University's PPP policies and procedures. - b.
-Amendments shall be considered by the Advisory Council that are: - i.
-Proposed to the Advisory Council by the Executive Committee, or - ii.
-Proposed by fifteen (15) or more members of the PPP. - c.
-Ratification of the proposed amendment shall require a two-thirds affirmative vote of the full voting faculty membership of the Professional Practice Plan. - d.
-The amended Professional Practice Plan, if ratified, shall then be forwarded through the Dean of the College of Allied Health to the Senior Vice President and Provost of the Health Sciences Center, for approval.
+The policy for operation and governance of the Professional Practice Plan may be amended from time to time by the Regents of The University of Oklahoma.
+Proposed amendments may also be submitted to the Advisory Council for consideration consistent with the University's Professional Practice Plan policies and procedures.
+Amendments shall be considered by the Advisory Council that are:

+- (a) Proposed to the Advisory Council by the Executive Committee, or - (b) Proposed by fifteen (15) or more faculty members of the Professional Practice Plan.

+13) Ratification

+- (a) Ratification of the proposed amendment requires a 2/3rds affirmative vote_of the full voting faculty membership of the Professional Practice Plan. - (b) The amended Professional Practice Plan, if ratified, will then be forwarded through the Dean of the College of Allied Health and Provost, Health Sciences Center, to the President for the approval and for submission to the Board of Regents of The University of Oklahoma.

-M.2 THE UNIVERSITY OF OKLAHOMA COLLEGE OF DENTISTRY FACULTY PRACTICE BYLAWS AND PROFESSIONAL PRACTICE PLAN
+M.2 THE UNIVERSITY OF OKLAHOMA COLLEGE OF DENTISTRY FACULTY PRACTICE BYLAWS